GeoT: A Geometry-aware Transformer for Reliable Molecular Property Prediction and Chemically Interpretable Representation Learning: Methods

-Open Catalyst 2020 (OC20) is an open-source for learning catalysis dynamical property with chemical configuration.
-Similar to the benchmarks mentioned above, OC20 data consists of a three-dimensional configurations with atomic number of each adsorbate onto surfaces in the initial and DFT relaxation states.
-Nevertheless, OC20 is a more advanced task since the relaxed state between adsorbates and surfaces needs to be predicted the initial state thereof.
-OC20 includes three different types of tasks: structure to energy and forces (S2EF), initial structure to relaxed structure (IS2RS) and initial structure to relaxed energy (IS2RE) tasks.
-Each task is subdivided into several tasks according to dataset size.
-We focused on the IS2RE tasks on 10k and full sized-datasets, which needs relatively less computations.
+Open Catalyst 2020 (OC20) \cite{ocp_dataset} is an open-source for learning catalysis dynamical properties with chemical configurations.
+Similar to the benchmarks mentioned above, OC20 data comprises a three-dimensional configurations with atomic numbers of each adsorbate onto surfaces in the initial and DFT relaxation states.
+Nevertheless, OC20 is a more advanced task as the relaxed state between adsorbates and surfaces must predict the initial state thereof.
+OC20 includes three different types of tasks: from structure to predict energy and forces (S2EF), from the initial structure to predict the relaxed structure (IS2RS), and from the initial structure to predict the relaxed energy (IS2RE).
+Each task is subdivided into several tasks according to the dataset size.
+We focused on the IS2RE tasks on 10k and full-sized datasets, which require relatively less computations.